 A great school has happy teachers and happy students.
 If students are happy, they learn faster and better so a student’s happiness should be a priority.
 Another thing that makes for a great school is when parents and teachers form a team – the one cannot do without the other and both are equally important in helping a student become successful.

 What is the most important part of your job?

 Obviously, working with my little “monsters” as I love calling them.
 It is important for me to make sure that my students are happy and comfortable at school.
 It is also important for me to make sure they develop a love for learning and reading so that they can be successful at school and so that they are ready for their entire school career – they still have a long way to go!

 What sets the early childhood program at NJIS apart from your competitors?

 First of all, all of our teachers are trained overseas and are qualified specialists.
-We even have a Clinical Child Psychologist or House Counselor, who assists with students of concern and provide inputs as well as ongoing support to families.
+We have a Clinical Child Psychologist or House Counselor, who assists with students of concern and provide input, as well as ongoing support to families.
 We also have a small teacher to student ratio, which makes our learning environment more intimate and attentive.

 Our teaching approach is also very hands-on, which includes creative teaching practices such as baking and science experiments.
 You will always see our kids actively busy rather than just reading a textbook.
 Finally, we believe in the involvement of parents.
-We encourage them to visit classrooms as guest teachers and also have a support group in school called PAFA (Parents and Friends).
+We encourage them to visit classrooms as guest teachers and we also have a support group in school called PAFA (Parents and Friends).

 What do you like to do during your free time?